Diocese of Fréjus-Toulon

-Since 16 May 2000, the Bishop of Fréjus–Toulon has been Bishop Dominique Marie Jean Rey.
+Since 7 January 2025, the Bishop of Fréjus–Toulon has been Bishop François Touvet.

 History

 Christianity would seem to have been introduced into Fréjus in the fourth century.
 In 374 a certain Acceptus, who had just been elected to the See of Fréjus, falsely declared himself guilty of some crimes in order to rid himself of the episcopal dignity.
 At the Council of Valence, which met in July of 374, he begged the Church to name another in his place.
 The Council decided that his actions made it inappropriate for him to be consecrated a bishop.

 Fréjus was completely destroyed by the Saracens in the early tenth century.
 It was Bishop Riculfus who began the reconstruction of the cathedral.

 The following are named among the bishops of this see: